zabertech/python-izaber-wamp-zerp/README.md

 If you would like to work within the container, have a look at the `docker-compose.yml` and update the `CMD` to `sleep infinity` and it will provide a shell environment (via something like `docker compose exec src bash`) for testing the code within a container.

+### Tests via Docker via Dev-Env

+It's not always desireable to pollute the environment with multiple versions of python so using the [dev-env](https://gitlab.izaber.com/devops/dev-env) is the recommended way of performing testing.

+1. Clone the dev-env the way you normally would
+2. Ensure that `python-izaber-wamp-zerp` is enabled in the configuration `izaber.yaml`
+3. Running docker compose up should instantiate a container like `XXXX-python-izaber-wamp-zerp-1`

+Using the new container will allow testing and verification that the various pythons will function when deployed.

 ### Packaging

 - Ensure that the `pyproject.toml` has the newest version.